profhsgill/HSG.Numerics/Readme.md

 ## Motivation and Background

-- While learning F# I had to solve a system of nonlinear equations.
-I searched a lot but could not find an implementation of a nonlinear solver for a system of equations for F# nor for C#.

 - SciPy/Python and MATLAB have a function called ***fsolve*** to solve a sytem of nonlinear equations.
-I then started researching into ways to write an fsolve function for F#.

-- Since the ***fsolve*** function of SciPy and MATLAB uses MINPACK, I started looking into numerous implementations of [MINPACK](https://www.mcs.anl.gov/~more/ANL8074a.pdf).
-Because MINPACK is written in FORTRAN, its direct consumption in F# is difficult so I looked at C language implementations of MINPACK.
-However, the C implementations of MINPACK became difficult to consume in F# due to lack of examples or custom data structures implemented by these libraries.

-- I then stumbled upon the C implementation of [fsolve](https://people.sc.fsu.edu/~jburkardt/c_src/fsolve/fsolve.html) by John Burkardt.
-This implementation uses built in data types of C without introducing custom data types, and it seemed plausible that I might be able to consume it in F#.

-- I had to start learning Interoperability between native C code and F# code.
-It was a steep learning curve, but in the end I succeeded in writing a library that uses the John Burkardt fsolve code written in C and allows its use in F#.
-I wrote the F# code in a way that it can also be consumed in C# and VB.

-- The most difficult part was to determine how a function written in F# that takes in guess values of unknown variable (say 'x') and returns an array of equation values at this 'x' can be passed to C code where the fsolve function can repeatedly call it in an iterating loop.
+It is based on [MINPACK](https://www.mcs.anl.gov/~more/ANL8074a.pdf).

+- HSG.Numerics provides a similar ***fsolve*** function using the C implementation of [fsolve](https://people.sc.fsu.edu/~jburkardt/c_src/fsolve/fsolve.html), which is also based on MINPACK.

-- The HSG.Numerics is a result of this effort.
-It can now be called by all the .Net languages: F#, C#, and VB.
+- This function can be called by all the .Net languages: F#, C#, and VB.

-- I hope this will be useful to others.
+## Version notice

+Starting version 1.0.4 and above the names of the following functions have been changed.

+- *Fsolve.ExtractArrayFromPointer* is now called *Fsolve.MakeArray*
+- *Fsolve.CopyArrayToPointer* is now called *Fsolve.CopyArray*

 ## Installation